kyberorg/harbor-scan-report/README.md

 Required: `yes`

 ### `image`
 Image to scan.
-Format: `registry.tld/project/repo:tag` or `project/repo:tag`.
+Format: `registry.tld/project/repo:tag[@sha256:digest]` or `project/repo:tag[@sha256:digest]`.

 Tag is optional, if tag missing default tag `latest` will be used.

+Digest is also optional.
+You can set it using [digest input](#digest)

 Required: `yes`

+### `digest`

+You can specify image digest, that you expect.
+This is useful for rolling tags.

+Action will wait until image has given digest.

+Format: `sha256:01814f4b10f321f09244a919d34b0d5706d95624b4c69d75866bb9935a89582d`

+Required: `no`

 ### `harbor-robot`
 Robot or Username to access Harbor with.
 Robot with limited privileges is preferred.